-Meeting t-shirts will be available for purchase on the online registration form.
-The shirts will be $10 and may be picked up when attendees register at the meeting.
+Meeting t-shirts are available for purchase on the online registration form.
+The shirts are $10 and will be picked up when attendees register at the meeting.
 There will be a limited amount available for purchase at the meeting.

 A $75 handling fee will be charged for all meeting advance registration cancellations.
 Cancellation requests must be sent to email@example.com.
 No refunds will be issued for cancellations received after May 18, 2017.
 Cancelling your meeting registration does not cancel your housing.
 Please contact the university or hotel directly to cancel your housing.

 A receipt will appear directly online after a successful submission.
 The receipt will include your registration number.
 For questions about your registration, please contact firstname.lastname@example.org.

 A link to your letter of invitation will be given in the confirmation/receipt.
 For security purposes, letters of invitation can only be sent to individuals that have registered for the meeting.

 Certificates of attendance and participation will be available at the Conference Registration Desk during the meeting.
 Anyone needing a certificate after the meeting should contact email@example.com.